Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Is my LLC classification a consideration when getting a business loan?

 Business lenders consider a number of factors before granting loan approval, possibly including the structure of your business.
-However, operating as an LLC shouldn’t impede getting a no-doc business loan, providing you meet other criteria.
+However, operating as an LLC shouldn’t hinder your chance of getting a no-doc business loan as long as you meet other requirements.

 “However, this lack of documentation can make it difficult for lenders to assess the risk associated with the loan.
 As a result, lenders often perceive these loans as higher risk.
 Despite these challenges, it’s not impossible for an LLC to secure a no-doc or low-doc loan.
 It just requires a strong business credit history and a solid relationship with the lender.”